Class StreamSubject

 • containsAnyOf

-Fails if the subject does not contain at least one of the given elements.
+Checks that the actual stream contains at least one of the given elements.

 • containsAnyIn